openvinotoolkit/open_model_zoo/demos/image_translation_demo/python/README.md

                         Required.
 Path to a folder where output files will be saved
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on; CPU, GPU, HDDL or MYRIAD is acceptable.
-Default value is CPU
+Specify the target device to infer on; CPU or GPU is acceptable.
+Default
+                        value is CPU
 ```